 PicoVGA offers four separate graphic overlay layers, each supporting transparency.
 It can output formats between 256x192 and 1280x960 depending on the configuration of your project.
 It also offers built-in image compression as well as optional PWM output for audio.

-You will need eight resistors to use this library—Nemecek offers a precise wiring diagram on his website for interested parties.
+You will need eight resistors (see resistor color codes) to use this library—Nemecek offers a precise wiring diagram on his website for interested parties.
 Demos are loaded via USB and can be controlled with a keyboard using a console program (Nemecek suggests something like begPutty).